Mohammed Rafi: Early life

 Mohammed Rafi was the second eldest of six brothers born to Allah Rakhi and Haji Ali Mohammad in a Punjabi Bhatti Jat Muslim family.
 The family originally belonged to Kotla Sultan Singh, a village near present-day Majitha in Amritsar district of Punjab, India.
 Rafi, whose nickname was Pheeko, began singing by imitating the chants of a fakir who roamed the streets of his native village Kotla Sultan Singh.
 Rafi's father moved to Lahore in 1935, where he ran a barbershop in Noor Mohalla in Bhati Gate.

 Rafi learnt classical music from Ustad Abdul Wahid Khan, Pandit Jiwan Lal Mattoo and Firoze Nizami.
 His first public performance came at the age of 13, when he sang in Lahore featuring K. L. Saigal.
 In 1941, Rafi made his debut in Lahore as a playback singer in the duet "Goriye Nee, Heeriye Nee" with Zeenat Begum in the Punjabi film Gul Baloch (released in 1944) under music director Shyam Sunder.
 In that same year, Rafi was invited by All India Radio Lahore station to sing for them.

-He made his Hindi film debut in Gaon Ki Gori in 1945.